PhD in Transpersonal Research

 Tuition and Fees

 Total Tuition and Fees for the whole Program = $18,000 for 60 credit fees ($300 per credit)*, Dissertation fee, Major Advisor fee, and External Examiner fee.
+You pay as you go for the courses.
+The dissertation fees must be paid in full prior to dissertation defense.
+Payment plans for the dissertation fees portion are available.
+For more information about the dissertation process itself, please see our Dissertation Manual.

 *This total for courses may fluctuate if courses are taken from outside Ubiquity as Independent Study.
 To import for credit, you will need to have the Independent Study course approved, write a post-paper to demonstrate what you learned from the course and pay the normal $300 per-credit fee to transfer toward your Ubiquity degree.